projg2/python-guide/interpreter.rst

 Brython_ is an implementation of Python 3 for client-side web programming (in JavaScript).
 It provides a subset of Python 3 standard library combined with access to DOM objects.
-It is packaged in Gentoo as ``dev-python/brython``.

 MicroPython_ is an implementation of Python 3 aimed for microcontrollers and embedded environments.
 It aims to maintain some compatibility